slarmoo/.github/profile/simon/simonReact/simonReact.md

 1. Create app component
 1. Create view components
 1. Create the router
+1. Convert scores component
-1. Convert to React components
+1. Convert other components

 To give you a picture of where we will end up after porting to React, the final Simon project structure look like the following.